-University Chaplain at Northwestern since 1986, I enjoy conducting university chapel services each Sunday of the academic year in Alice Millar Chapel.
-In addition, I am responsible for religious life on campus, advising religious groups on campus.
-My hope is to work with leaders of religious communities to create a positive environment for religious expression and inter-religious understanding and cooperation.
-I am available for personal counseling or informal conversation on a range of issues.
-I encourage students and other members of the Northwestern community to stop by my office to get acquainted.
+Timothy Stevens has served as University Chaplain since 1986.
+He enjoys conducting university chapel service each Sunday of the academic year in Alice Millar Chapel.
+In addition, he is responsible for religious life on campus, advising a wide array of religious groups.
+His hope is to work with leaders of religious communities to create a positive environment for religious expression and inter-religious understanding and cooperation.
+He is available for personal counseling or informal conversation on a range of issues.
+He encourages students and other members of the Northwestern community to stop by his office to get acquainted.

-I am a graduate of Princeton Theological Seminary (Master of Divinity) and Northwestern University (Ph.D. in English Literature).
-I am an ordained minister of the United Church of Christ.
+Chaplain Stevens is a graduate of Princeton Theological Seminary (Master of Divinity) and Northwestern University (Ph.D. in English Literature).
+He is an ordained minister of the United Church of Christ (UCC).

-I enjoy travel.
-Each year, I co-lead a spring break trip abroad, which we refer to as “Friendship Missions.”
+Tim enjoys travel.
+Each year, he co-leads a spring break trip abroad, known as “Friendship Missions.”
 The aim is to increase our global awareness and establish relationships with communities in other countries.
-In the past, we have traveled to Russia, El Salvador, Guatemala, and Cuba.
+In the past, he has traveled to Russia, El Salvador, Guatemala, and Cuba.

-From time to time, I teach courses on subjects such as: interfaith conflict and dialogue; and faith and service.
+From time to time, he teach courses on subjects such as: interfaith conflict and dialogue; and faith and service.

-If you have questions about the chapel and its programs or about religious life on campus, do not hesitate contacting me.
+If you have questions about the chapel and its programs or about religious life on campus, do not hesitate to contact him.

 Tahera Ahmad is a dynamic young female scholar, and a native of the Chicago land Muslim community.
 She was raised in Morton Grove, and graduated from Niles West High School where she played varsity basketball.
 She has served the Muslim Community of Chicago through leadership at the MCC, IFS, CIOGC, IMAN, MYNA, ISNA, etc. As a Dept. Head of Islamic Studies at the Islamic Foundation School, Villa Park IL., she taught courses in Quran, Arabic, and Islamic Studies.